David Walsh (cricketer): Later career

-After two years teaching at Melbourne Grammar School, Walsh was appointed to Tonbridge School in 1972 and spent the rest of his career there, retiring in 2009 as Second Master.
+After two years teaching at Melbourne Grammar School, where he played cricket for Melbourne CC and Melbourne University, Walsh was appointed to Tonbridge School in 1972 and spent the rest of his career there, retiring in 2009 as Second Master.
 He was Chairman of Headmasters' Conference Schools cricket for twenty years.
 He has held various administrative positions with the Marylebone Cricket Club (MCC), including twice being elected by members to the MCC Committee, and was a trustee of the MCC Foundation.
-He has also been President of the Yellowhammers Cricket Club from 2008-2024, Honorary Treasurer of the Cricketer Cup 2002-16 and Honorary Secretary of the Cricketer Cup since 2016.
+He has also been President of the Yellowhammers Cricket Club from 2008 to 2024, Honorary Treasurer of the Cricketer Cup from 2002 to 2016 and Honorary Secretary of the Cricketer Cup since 2016.

 Walsh is the author of three books.
-A Duty to Serve: Tonbridge School and the 1939-45 War was published by Third Millennium in 2011; Public Schools and the Great War: The Generation Lost, co-written with Sir Anthony Seldon, was published in 2013 by Pen & Sword; Public Schools and the Second World War, again co-authored with Sir Anthony Seldon, was published by Pen & Sword in August 2020.
+A Duty to Serve: Tonbridge School and the 1939–45 War was published by Third Millennium in 2011; Public Schools and the Great War: The Generation Lost, co-written with Sir Anthony Seldon, was published in 2013 by Pen & Sword; Public Schools and the Second World War, again co-authored with Sir Anthony Seldon, was published by Pen & Sword in August 2020.
+He also contributed to Marlborough College and the Great War in 100 Stories, published in 2018.

 Walsh's son Chris played cricket for Kent in the 1990s.